 Transliteration Table

-The following table shows the weight factor for each position.
-Position 9 is the check digit; its weight is set to 0 so it does not affect the calculation.
+The table below shows the weighting factor for each position in the VIN.
+Position 9 is the check digit; its weight is 0, so it doesn't affect the calculation.

 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|